Portretfoto van een student

 You will also be required to demonstrate sufficient results on one of these tests:

-• Cambridge English Qualification*: results (B2 First, C1 Advanced or C2 Proficiency), minimum total score 169 and minimum subscore of 169 for speaking
+• Cambridge English Qualification: B2 First, C1 Advanced or C2 Proficiency).
+Minimum score of 169 (overall and speaking)

 Exemptions from taking the English test

-You do not need to submit English language test results if:
+You do not need to submit an English test if:

-• you are a Dutch havo or vwo graduate
+• You graduated from Dutch havo or vwo

-• you have obtained a diploma that is included in the list of diplomas compiled by Nuffic and one of your exam subjects was English.
+• You hold a diploma listed by Nuffic with English as one of the exam subjects.
 Check the list of diplomas (pdf).